-Oilgae is the definitive resource for algae energy.
+Oilgae is the definitive resource for algae energy and algae-based value added products.
 In addition to being an online hub for all aspects of algae energy, the Oilgae team is also a regular contributor to various online and offline forums.
 The Oilgae team members have also been invited to speak and present at numerous international conferences and seminars.